zhengbangbo/chat-simplifier/README.md

 ## How it works

-This project uses the [OpenAI GPT-3 API](https://openai.com/api/) (specifically, text-davinci-003) and [Vercel Edge functions](https://vercel.com/features/edge-functions) with streaming.
+This project uses the [Chat GPT API](https://platform.openai.com/docs/api-reference/chat) (gpt-3.5-turbo) and [Vercel Edge functions](https://vercel.com/features/edge-functions) with streaming.
 It constructs a prompt based on the form and user input, sends it to the GPT-3 API via a Vercel Edge function, then streams the response back to the application.

 ## Running Locally